NoahKise/movie-database/README.md

 - Delete the relationship of movie/actor
 - Search for actor by name
 - Search for film by name
+- See list of genres, film by genre

 ![sql relationship diagram](./MovieDatabase/wwwroot/assets/images/sql_design.png)

 ## Stretch Goals
+Done
-* Add model validation
+* Add model validation for Film.Name and Actor.Name
+* Property added-if movie has been watched, can set true at creation or update in Film Details

+TODO
 * Create Genre Entity with relationship to Film
 * Create TVShow Entity with relationship to Actor (and Genre?)
 Have streaming service as a property of TVShow
-* Checkbox if watched movie "Mark as seen"
 * CSS Styling - cards for detail pages?
 * Make API call on home page for giphy